eliezerreis/ezbank_microservices_sample/README.md

 ### 1. **Accounts Service**
 - **Description:** This service simulates the creation of a new bank customer and the setup of their account.
 Each customer is identified by a unique mobile number, and only one account can be created per mobile number.
-- **Containerization:** The service is containerized using a **Dockerfile**.

 ### 2. **Card Service**
 - **Description:** Similar to the Accounts service, each mobile number can only have one associated card.
 This service is responsible for managing the creation of bank cards.
-- **Containerization:** The service is containerized using **Buildpacks**, which automatically generates container images based on the application's code.

 ### 3. **Loans Service**
 - **Description:** This service manages loan offerings and tracks the loans a customer can take within EzBank.
-- **Containerization:** The service is containerized using **Jib** (a Java containerization tool by Google), which allows building optimized Docker images directly from Java code without needing a Dockerfile.